About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 The Writer's Voice

 Why are 90-95% of manuscripts rejected without being read?
-Why do most rejections say, "We're looking for a fresh, new voice"?
-What is voice?
+What does it mean when rejections say, "We're looking for a fresh, new voice"?
+What's voice?
 How does it differ from style?
 Tone?
-And how do you get it?
+Attitude?
+And how do you get a voice?
 Enjoy group exercises that lead you to explore the elements of voice and expand your options in ways you haven't considered before.

-(Depending on total time scheduled, this session may be considered a Master Class and may also incorporate one or more of the following choices--plus this Bonus:
+(Depending on total time scheduled, this session may be considered a Master Class incorporating several of the following choices, plus this Bonus:

 How to make clichés and twists of language work for you.)